The complicated relationship between man and country! What does it mean to be Filipino?

 Over the past couple of days, I thought long and hard about this question.
 What does it mean to be Filipino?

 I was born to Filipino parents, raised in Manila and was as “pure” as a Filipino can get; short, morena and a nose just between pointed and flat (because I refuse to accept that Pinoys are pango; we are not).
 Though from time to time, my mother would bring up her lola was “pure” Spanish and that we had European blood running through our veins, albeit a drop.
 But I didn’t think it mattered, she was after all saying this to a six or seven year old me.
-It didn’t matter until I was in first grade and the girl I sat next to in class, fair-skinned, ash brown hair with eyes that disappeared when she smiled, told me she didn’t want to play with me because my skin looked “dirty.”
+It didn’t matter until I was in first grade.
+The girl I sat next to in class, fair-skinned, ash brown hair with eyes that disappeared when she smiled, told me she didn’t want to play with me.
+Why?
+Because my skin looked “dirty.”

 I never forgot that.
 So whenever I could, I would casually bring up to friends that I was one fourth or part Spanish.
 But no one believed me because my features were far from what anyone would call mestiza.